yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

-### Fine-tuning And Evaluation
+### Fine-tuning and Evaluation

 A pretrained BERT model can be fine-tuned to a wide range of downstream tasks, as we introduced above.
 Depending on the task type, different architecture configurations will be adopted [{ref}`chapter_foundation_fig_bert_berttasks`]:
 * For single-sentence tasks, such as sentiment analysis, tokens of a single sentence will be fed into BERT.
 The embedding output corresponding to the [CLS] token will be used in a linear classifier to predict the class label.
 * For sequence-labeling tasks, where named-entity-recognition, tokens of a single sentence will be fed into BERT.
 The token embedding outputs will be used in a linear classifier to predict the class label of a token.
 * For sentence-pair tasks, where the relationship between two sentences will be predicted, tokens from two sentences will be fed into BERT.
 The embedding output corresponding to the [CLS] token will be used in a linear classifier to predict the class label.
-* For questioning-answering tasks, where the start and end span needs to be determined in the context paragraph,  question sentence and context paragraph sentence will be fed into BERT.
+* For questioning-answering tasks, where the start and end span of the anaswer needs to be determined in the context paragraph, question sentence and context paragraph sentence will be fed into BERT.
 The token embedding outputs on paragraph side will be used in a linear classifier to predict the start and end span.

 ```{figure} ../img/chapter_foundation/pretrainedLM/BERT_contextualizedEmbedding/BERT/BERT_tasks.png